b-adkins/they_are_billions.ahk/README.md

 - X is the menu hotkey (matches in-game tooltip)
 - Y is that building's hotkey.
 See the hotkey reference guide.

-ESC returns to the command center menu.
+ESC returns to the previous menu, the command center menu.
 (I wanted it to also function as "cancel", but that's trickier to implement.)
+B brings up the command center menu.

+Thus, if the hotkeys are doing something funny, you can hit ESC or B, whichever feels more natural and the hotkeys will do what you expect them to again!
+(I use both: Esc feels natural to me as a single press, when I've selected units; B feels natural to me when building, as part of a B-X-Y triplet.)

 ## Relation to Starcraft
 Hotkeys are heavily inspired by Starcraft 1 and 2.
 This means that:

-0) B for build (selects the command center)
+1) B for build (selects the command center)
 2) Hotkeys come from the name of the building
 3) Keys on the left-hand are preferred; thus letters can come from the middle of a word
 4) They sometimes use the Starcraft building name - e.g. B (Barracks) for Soldier Center